nushell/nushell.github.io/book/dataframes.md

 # Dataframes

 ::: warning Important!
 This feature requires the Polars plugin.
-See the the [Plugins Chapter](plugins.md) to learn how to install it.
+See the [Plugins Chapter](plugins.md) to learn how to install it.

 To test that this plugin is properly installed, run `help polars`.